HesamoddinMonfared/SimpleATM/README.md

 # Simple ATM Emulator

 ## List of services
-- bank-service : Access right to database
+- bank-service : Access right to database.
-- atm-service: Access forbidden to database and make request through bank-service
+- atm-service: Access forbidden to database and make request through bank-service.
-- service-registry: register all services via eureka
+- service-registry: register all services via eureka.
-- cloud-gateway: an interface between all services and user request
+- cloud-gateway: an interface between all services and user request.
 - config-server: save all common settings in this service in order to change settings in only one place.

 ## Port numbers for services